istio/istio.io/content/en/docs/ops/deployment/vm-architecture/index.md

 ## Service association

-Istio introduces two new types to represent virtual machine workloads:
+Istio provides two mechanisms to represent virtual machine workloads:

-* [`WorkloadGroup`](/docs/reference/config/networking/workload-group/) represent a grouping of workloads that share common properties.
-This is comparable to a `Deployment` in Kubernetes
+* [`WorkloadGroup`](/docs/reference/config/networking/workload-group/) represent a logical group of virtual machine workloads that share common properties.
+This is similar to a `Deployment` in Kubernetes.
-* [`WorkloadEntry`](/docs/reference/config/networking/workload-entry/) represent a single instance of a workload.
-This is comparable to a `Pod` in Kubernetes.
+* [`WorkloadEntry`](/docs/reference/config/networking/workload-entry/) represent a single instance of a virtual machine workload.
+This is similar to a `Pod` in Kubernetes.

-Unlike their corresponding Kubernetes resources, creating these resources does not result in provisioning of any resources or running any applications.
+Creating these resources (WorkloadGroup and WorkloadEntry) does not result in provisioning of any resources or running any virtual machine workloads.
 Rather, these resources just reference these workloads and inform Istio how to configure the mesh appropriately.

-When adding a virtual machine workload to the mesh, you will need to create a `WorkloadGroup`, that acts as template for each instance:
+When adding a virtual machine workload to the mesh, you will need to create a `WorkloadGroup`, that acts as template for each `WorkloadEntry` instance:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3